 - John MacArthur’s New Testament commentaries

-Keep reading to learn why each of these commentaries is famous, what the difference is between them, and which one may be right for you.
+Keep reading to learn why each of these commentaries is famous, the difference between them, and which one may be right for you.

 This website helps readers identify which commentaries are best for their purposes.
 See The Top 50 Bible Commentaries Series to learn more.

-The main reason these commentaries are famous is because they have consistently helped people understand Scripture.
+These commentaries are mainly famous because they have consistently helped people understand Scripture.
 If they didn’t, people would have abandoned them long ago because the purpose of a commentary is to explain the biblical text.

 Pastors use these commentaries to help them prepare for teaching and preaching.
 Other Christians use them for Bible study and as devotional aides.